 A Request for Proposals (RFP) was distributed to pre-qualified consultants as determined by the Wisconsin Historical Society.
 The RFP period is now closed.

-The Landmarks Commission will make a consultant selection to carry out the survey project in Summer 2018.
+The Landmarks Commission selected the firm Mead & Hunt to carry out the survey project in Summer 2018.
 The architectural survey project will be completed by August 15, 2019.
 A general outline of the project timeline is as follows:

 - A public education meeting will be held to introduce the project and the principal investigator to the community.